andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________

 - The near death of TurboC.
+- Modern C : pointers, arrays, streaming, data manipulation
 - Bash :
   - command substitution (with cat, grep, etc.)
   - understanding the role, the value, the pros, and the cons of :